 Some functions of the liver include:

-The adverse effects of drugs on the liver not only include different diseases, but death as well.
-People who are addicted to drugs may not realize they’re experiencing problems with their liver because they avoid medical treatment.
+The adverse effects of drugs on the liver not only include different diseases but death as well.
+A person who is addicted to drugs may not realize they are experiencing problems with their liver if they avoid medical treatment.

-Because the liver’s main job is to flush out and disarm harmful chemicals and toxins that enter the body, active drug addiction would essentially force the liver to work significantly harder than normal.
-Drug abuse can cause different forms of liver disease like hepatitis and cirrhosis.
+Because the liver’s main job is to flush out and disarm harmful chemicals and toxins that enter the body, active drug addiction would force the liver to work significantly harder than normal.
+Drug abuse can cause different forms of liver disease, like hepatitis and cirrhosis.

 Symptoms of drug-induced hepatitis include: